ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-perform-advanced-actions-with-uniqs-and-factories.md

 ---
-title: 'How to perform advanced actions with Uniqs and Factories using Ultra Toolkit'
+title: 'How to perform advanced actions with Uniqs and Factories using Ultra Tool Kit'
 order: 1
 outline: [0, 4]
 ---